 Journalist, author, consultant – and robot hire for events

-Chris Middleton is an acknowledged expert on robots, automation, and AI.
+Chris Middleton is an acknowledged expert on robots, automation, AI, and the IoT.
 He has written numerous articles and features for leading tech titles, appeared several times on the BBC and elsewhere discussing the impact of these technologies, and hosted major robotics conferences.

 Journalist and author

-Chris’ expertise in robots embraces humanoid machines, AI, industrial robotics, automation, the Internet of Things, ethics, human rights, employment, and robots’ impact on numerous industries, including manufacturing, healthcare, and engineering.
+Chris’ expertise in robots embraces humanoid machines, AI, industrial robotics, automation, the Internet of Things, ethics, human rights, employment, and robots’ impact on industries, such as manufacturing, healthcare, and engineering.
 He has written about these for Computing, diginomica, Internet of Business, Citywire, Hack & Craft News, and the Digital Marketing World Forum, among many others.

 • You will find well over a dozen of Chris’ original reports on robotics and AI on the homepage of this site.